evidentlyai/evidently/docs/book/get-started/tutorial.md

 There are more report types!

 If you have both the predictions and true labels, you can also generate the model performance dashboard.
 It helps explore the model quality and understand the errors.
-In our case, we could have generated a Classification Performance or Probabilistic Classification Performance reports.
+In our case, we could have generated a **Classification Performance** or **Probabilistic Classification Performance** reports.

 We skip this step in the quick tutorial.
 It would have required us to train a model and generate the predictions we can compare with true labels.
 You can instead explore the sample notebooks in the [examples](../examples) section that do just that.

-If you have a regression task, Evidently has matching dashboard tabs for Numerical Target Drift and Regression Model Performance.
+If you have a regression task, Evidently has matching dashboard tabs for **Numerical Target Drift** and **Regression Model Performance**.

 We plan to add more report types in the future.